hashicorp/consul/middleware/prometheus/README.md

 The `response_rcode_count_total` has an extra label `rcode` which holds the rcode of the response.

+If monitoring is enabled queries that do not enter the middleware chain are exported under the fake domain "dropped" (without a closing dot).

 Restarting CoreDNS will stop the monitoring.
 This is a bug.
 Also [this upstream Caddy bug](https://github.com/mholt/caddy/issues/675).